 Still, until now all (see Note 1) Auto Shut-Off sequences have required some mechanical action by the user, beyond simply hooking the roll to the take-up spool and pressing an 'On' button, to engage what is often referred to as the "On-and Hold" sequence (see Note 2).
 (The 'On-and-Hold' sequence is that part of an auto shut-off sequence that keeps the power turned 'on' during both the Play and Rewind cycles.
 In systems with mechanical linkage, the linkage pushes or pulls a regular toggle switch 'on', and the switch stays in that position until it is pushed or pulled 'off'.
 So, the 'on-and-hold' action is performed by the switch itself.)
 It is this 'On-and-Hold' sequence which has always seemed to complicate the otherwise or seemingly simple action of getting a switch to stay 'on' when using something other than a toggle switch.

 As it turns out, the problem of getting a momentary (or spring loaded) switch to stay 'on' during the Play and Rewind cycles, and to get that same switch to turn 'off' with a signal from the trackerbar isn't really difficult at all.
 All that's needed is a rather uncommon type of vacuum operated valve, which is known by some as an "Outside Valve".
-Basically speaking, an 'outside valve' works just the opposite of a normal valve in that when the pouch is relaxed, vacuum is allowed to flow through the valve and into a bellow, causing it to collapse.
-Then, when the pouch is inflated, the valve changes state, vacuum to the bellow is turned 'off' and atmosphere is allowed to enter the bellow, through the valve, causing it to relax.
+Basically speaking, an 'outside valve' works just the opposite of a normal valve in that when the pouch is relaxed, vacuum is allowed to flow through the valve and into a bellows, causing it to collapse.
+Then, when the pouch is inflated, the valve changes state, vacuum to the bellows is turned 'off' and atmosphere is allowed to enter the bellows, through the valve, causing it to relax.